Attractor-driven matter: Some examples of attractor-driven matter with fixed internal state-space attractor

 {We now turn to the question of emergent behavior, in the context of our formalism.} Emergent behavior is a feature of active-matter systems, that arises when interactions are encoded at the level of individual active particles.
 For example, in one-dimension, interaction of many RTPs with purely repulsive excluded-volume interactions results in clustering and jamming~\citep{PhysRevE.94.022603,PhysRevE.94.022603b,PhysRevE.89.012706,PhysRevE.89.012706}, while introducing simple aligning rules gives rise to one-dimensional flocking states that can stochastically change direction~\cite{O_Loan_1999}.
 Moreover, interactions induced by a purely repulsive potential can give rise to motile and dynamic clusters for various kinds of active particles in one-dimension~\citep{D0SM00687D}.

-We can readily include repulsive interactions in our 1D strange-attractor-driven RTPs.
-For example, Fig.~\ref{Fig: 1D many} shows spatiotemporal plots of many interacting $1$D Lorenz-attractor-driven active particles (described in the caption to Fig.~\ref{Fig: 1D RTP Lorenz}), coupled via an added excluded-volume interaction, with the system being confined on the unit interval with periodic boundary conditions.
+We can readily include such particle-particle interactions that are reminiscent of active matter, in our attractor-driven matter framework.
+For example, Fig.~\ref{Fig: 1D many} shows spatiotemporal plots of many interacting $1$D Lorenz-attractor-driven particles (described in the caption to Fig.~\ref{Fig: 1D RTP Lorenz}), coupled via an added excluded-volume interaction, with the system being confined on the unit interval with periodic boundary conditions.
 We see the emergence of clustering and jamming.
 For smaller numbers of particles we observe short-lived small clusters.
 Increasing the particle density leads to longer-lived larger clusters.
 By including short-range spring-like interactions we also obtain dynamic and motile clusters, while introducing aligning interactions results in flocking states that intermittently reverse direction (see Appendix~\ref{app: 1D active particles}).

-In addition to generating emergent behaviors similar to those realized in conventional active-matter models, our strange-attractor-driven active matter formalism also allows us to readily control and manipulate the emergent behaviors, via relatively simple modifications to the underlying strange attractor driving.
-For example, as shown in Fig.~\ref{Fig: 1D many 2}(a), if the cutting plane for each particle is translated to
+In addition to generating emergent behaviors similar to those realized in conventional active matter, our attractor-driven matter formalism also allows us to readily control and manipulate the emergent behaviors, via relatively simple modifications to the particle motion-generation mechanism.
+For example, as shown in Fig.~\ref{Fig: 1D many 2}(a), if the cutting plane residing in the internal state-space of each particle is translated to